uttesh/pdfngreport/README.md

 `pdfreport.pie.chart.type` | normal | set the values 'explode' for the ex[plode pie chart
 `pdfreport.file.name` |  | set the report file name
-`pdfreport.outputdir` |  | set the location where generated report will be saved
+`pdfreport.outputdir` |  | set the location where generated report will be saved `pdfreport.table.column.time` |  | set the value to show/hide the column in the report table `pdfreport.table.column.test` |  | set the value to show/hide the column in the report table `pdfreport.table.column.case` |  | set the value to show/hide the column in the report table `pdfreport.table.column.timetaken` |  | set the value to show/hide the column in the report table `pdfreport.table.column.description` |  | set the value to show/hide the column in the report table

 contributions